 The Norwegian Energy Act states that any entity engaged in the physical trading, generation and/or distribution of electric energy in Norway is required to hold a trading license.
-NVE is through the Energy Act given the authority to provide such licenses, and is also delegated the power to issue supplementing regulation through the terms and conditions of the licenses whenever necessary.
+NVE is through the Energy Act given the authority to provide such licenses, and is delegated the power to issue supplementing regulation through the terms and conditions of the licenses whenever necessary.
 The licensing regime is light and transparent and does not represent an undue barrier to competition or entry in the market.
 The trading license is the basis for NVEs supervision and regulation of market actors through the Energy Act regulation.
-A trading license is required to become a balance responsible party and to trade at the Nordic power exchange.
+A trading license is required to become a balance responsible party and to trade at a power exchange.

 NVE renewed trading licences for actors in the Norwegian market in Q4 2014, as the licensing period from 2011-2014 ended.
-At the end of 2014, about 530 companies were holding a trading license or were in the process of obtaining one.
-The new licensing period is 1 January 2015 to 31 December 2018.
-Of the companies that were granted a license in 2014, 136 were electricity suppliers supplying residential customers, while 146 were DSOs.
+At the end of 2015, about 450 companies were holding a trading license or were in the process of obtaining one.
+The new licensing period is from 1 January 2015 to 31 December 2018.
+Of the companies that had a trading license in 2015, 140 were electricity suppliers supplying residential customers, while 146 were DSOs.

-Since the liberalization of the electricity market in 1991, the number of residential customers with a supplier different from the incumbent supplier has steadily increased.
+Since the liberalization of the electricity market in 1991, the number of residential customers with a supplier different from the incumbent supplier has increased.
 However, most incumbent suppliers still have a dominant position within their local network area.
 On average, the dominant supplier has a market share of about 70 percent of residential customers within its own network area.
-This share has been stable throughout 2014.
+This share has been stable throughout 2015.

-In order to increase the efficiency in the market, NVE has proposed implementation of voluntary combined billing in 2015.
+In order to increase the efficiency in the market, NVE proposed the implementation of voluntary combined billing in 2015.
 The proposed solution is expected to increase the neutrality of the DSO, and level the playing field between integrated suppliers and independent suppliers.
-Following the implementation of Elhub NVE also aims to implement a mandatory combined billing regime, effectively creating a supplier centric model in the Norwegian market.
+Following the implementation of Elhub and experience from the voluntary combined billing regime, NVE also aims to implement a mandatory combined billing regime, effectively creating a customer centric supplier model in the Norwegian market.